-- Media coverage of the outbreak continues to be high in Thailand, including news of the outbreak from China and other countries. - WHO Thailand continues to receive media queries about the outbreak, and has revamped its website to better present relevant content on a regular basis to the public and other constituencies.
-Media queries can be directed to sethawebmaster@who.int or kanpirom@who.int - WHO Thailand's Twitter and Facebook accounts post useful information on hygiene and protection, such as when and how to use masks, as well as relevant WHO technical guidelines and other content related to the novel coronavirus situation in Thailand and globally.
+- Media coverage of the outbreak continues to be high, including news of the outbreak from China and other countries. - WHO Thailand continues to receive media queries about the outbreak, and is revamping its website to better present relevant content on a regular basis to the public and other constituencies.
+Media queries can be directed to sethawebmaster@who.int or kanpirom@who.int - WHO Representative to Thailand, Dr Daniel Kertesz, participated in a panel discussion on the outbreak with the Ministry of Public Health/Department of Disease Control and the Thai Red Cross this week at the Foreign Correspondents Club of Thailand.
+The discussion can be accessed here: https://youtu.be/Bt8ThjwFAXw.